ditabase/dit-cli/README.md

         return 'My name is ' + @@value
     }}
     validator Javascript {{
-        // Let's use Javascript here, I like the regex syntax better. let name = @@value;
+        // Let's use Javascript here, I prefer the regex syntax. let name = @@value;
         if (!/^[A-Z][A-z]+$/.test(name)) {
             return `Not a valid name: "${name}"`